DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

 ## Table of Contents
 <!-- TOC depthfrom:1 depthto:6 withlinks:false updateonsave:false orderedlist:false -->

-- How to import Keycloak Groups and Users using SCIM
-    - Table of Contents
 - Introduction
 - Deploy on OpenShift a custom Keycloak service with a SCIM Server
     - Build the Keycloak docker image embbeding the open source SCIM plug-in